leifmarkthaler/gleitzeit/docs/UNIFIED_CLIENT.md

 ## Overview

-The Gleitzeit Unified Client (`client_v2.py`) provides a single, consistent interface for interacting with the Gleitzeit workflow orchestration system.
+The Gleitzeit Unified Client provides a single, consistent interface for interacting with the Gleitzeit workflow orchestration system.
 It supports both local (native) execution and remote (API) execution, making it ideal for development, testing, and production use cases.

+**Simple Import**: Just use `from gleitzeit import Client` - no need to import modes separately!

 ## Key Features